 5. Stop signs usage

-This is for drivers and pedestrians who do not follow basic traffic protocols, and do not know how a stop sign works.
-When a driver is going as fast as they can without stopping or slowing down, especially in a cross lane section, this could result in big mess.
+This is for drivers and pedestrians who do not follow basic traffic protocols and do not know how a stop sign works.
+When a driver is going as fast as they can without stopping or slowing down, especially in a cross-lane section, this could result in a big mess.
 You can report incidents with your dashcam recordings as evidence to lessen road accidents.

 You can also be a witness if ever you have encountered any sort of incidents involving other drivers